mckennatim/spWemosIOT/README.md

 * read DHT from `io14d5` send it out with temp->temp1 and humidity->temp2

 ## tags
+### 05-wifimanager
 ### 02-relay_dht_tests
+Relay is only set when a `readTemp` happens and the temp has changed.
+Relays also need to be set when a new program resets the hilo limits which happens in `sched:ckAlarms`
 ### 03-adjHeat-onPrgChange
 wipes out days program, puts in a hold.
 If you want to boost for an hour starting in 30 minutes, then the client would have to grab the days program and insert the boost into it.
 ### 04-adjHeat-onStateChange